Skip to main content

 National Holiday

-As the Day of German Unity, in the Unification Treaty of 1990 3 October was declared a national holiday in Germany.
-The Day of German Unity is the only national holiday to be determined by federal law.
+As the Day of German Unity, October 3rd was designated as a public holiday in the Unification Treaty of 1990.
+It is the only public holiday in Germany established by federal law.

 The 16 Länder